 |

-doing it quickly takes more power.
+although doing it quickly takes more power.

 For example, it takes more power

-the same amount of gravitational potential.
+will give you the same amount of stored, gravitational potential.

-Power (symbol P) is thus defined as
+Power (symbol P)

 |